All the natural delights of this gorgeous island at an easy pace

-This is a leisurely tour taking in some of the natural delights of this gorgeous island at an easy pace.
-Should you wish to be a little more active or adventurous, we can suggest additional tours for you.
+This is a leisurely holiday taking in some of the natural delights of this gorgeous island at an easy pace.
+This sample itinerary does include many tours, including some bird watching, but should you wish to be a little more active or adventurous, we can suggest additional tours for you.
 These might include sailing in the Grenadines, diving or hiking in the rainforest.
-Alternatively, a historic tour of the beautiful capital, St Georges might also be added.
+Alternatively, a historic tour of the beautiful capital St Georges, can also be added.

 Fly to Grenada and transfer to your chosen hotel for 7 nights.

 Free day to relax; unwind on the beach or by the pool and to explore the beautiful surroundings.